Kurotaku-sama/Userscripts/userscripts/Steam_Inventory_Enhancer/README.md

 ## Description

 This userscript enhances the Steam inventory experience by adding essential quality-of-life features.
-It allows you to manage large quantities of items easily through stacking and unstacking tools, provides a customizable favorites system for faster game navigation, and integrates with ArchiSteamFarm (ASF) for seamless 2FA management.
+It provides a customizable sidebar for better navigation, powerful mass stacking/unstacking tools, a favorites system, and ASF integration for seamless 2FA management.

 ![Inventory Preview](inventory.png)